 Mohasses was also a theatre director, and a great many of his artworks are characterised by their surreal subject matter; alluding to the theatrical narratives which captivated him.
 He possessed a long-standing fascination with the lines and form of not only the human body, but also those of mythological creatures and fictional characters.
 His early compositions followed the archetypal rules initiated by Cubist artists, however, when further developing his style, he began to abandon a formal perspective in his compositions, successfully creating more emotionally charged paintings.
 Mohasses never sought to create beauty; rejecting it, he believed in ugliness instead.
 He strived to revolutionise artistic trends, portraying a realistic and raw aesthetic.

-With the most comprehensive group of works from Mohasses spanning different periods of his career, Sotheby's is delighted to be able to showcase such rare works.
-Five works on paper are offered from an important collector in Iran.
+With the most comprehensive group of works from Mohasses spanning different periods of his career, Sotheby's is delighted to be able to showcase such rare works, from a family of important collectors.
 The Tahbaz family was a close friend of the artist, who often stayed during months at their house in central Tehran, where he would paint portraits of Mr. Tahbaz.

 In Untitled (Satyr or Pan), made in 1965, a strong influence from Picasso's Flute Players is evident, reflecting shapes and Cubist inspiration typical of the Spanish master.
 We can also decipher the mythological influence encapsulating Mohasses's two favourite subject matters throughout the 1960s.
 While Picasso's composition portrays bucolic scenes of celebration and fecundity, Mohasses's work typically reflects loneliness; it speaks of the human condition as he saw it: solitary, anthropomorphised as half-man, half-satyr.
 This rare work from 1965 was acquired by the renowned Akbar Seif Nasseri, adding to the prestigious provenance for this work.